Let the River Run: Legacy

 Simon at the 61st Academy Awards (March 1989).

-"Let the River Run" is the first of only two songs to have won all three major awards (Oscar, Golden Globe, Grammy) while being composed and written, as well as performed, entirely by a single artist – the other being "Streets of Philadelphia" by Bruce Springsteen from Philadelphia.
-Barbra Streisand shared the Oscar, Golden Globe and Grammy for "Evergreen (Love Theme from A Star is Born)" which she composed and wrote with lyricist Paul Williams (for which she also won the Grammy Award for Best Female Pop Vocal Performance).
-Annie Lennox won all three awards – for "Into the West" from The Lord of the Rings: The Return of the King, sharing all three with co-composer and lyricists Fran Walsh and Howard Shore.
-More recently, Adele received the Oscar, Golden Globe, and Grammy for her "Skyfall" theme, co-written with producer Paul Epworth for the 2012 James Bond film Skyfall.
+"Let the River Run" is the first of only two songs to have won the three most significant American film and recording industry awards (Oscar, Golden Globe, Grammy) while being composed and written, as well as performed, entirely by a single artist—the other being "Streets of Philadelphia" by Bruce Springsteen from Philadelphia.

-Let the River Run gained a deeper meaning for many listeners after the September 11 attacks.
+"Let the River Run" gained a deeper meaning for many listeners after the September 11 attacks.
 The line "Silver cities rise" could now be interpreted as a reference to the Twin Towers, which were featured on the song's music video, as well as the opening scene of Working Girl.
 The song was used for a Christmastime advertisement for the United States Postal Service in the wake of 9/11 and the 2001 anthrax attacks.
 Acknowledging its association with the attacks and New York City, Simon performed the song with her children, Sally and Ben Taylor, during the September 11 memorial service at Ground Zero in 2009.

 In 2004, the song was twice featured in the film Little Black Book, Simon herself also appeared at the end of the film.
 That same year, the song was ranked at No. 91 in AFI's 100 Years...100 Songs.

 In 2009, Simon re-recorded the song for her album Never Been Gone.

 In 2014, Simon released a single of the song covered by Máiréad Carlin and Damian McGinty which had been the anthem for Derry~Londonderry's UK City of Culture celebrations.
 McGinty and Carlin sang the song with Simon during the Oceana Partners Awards Gala in Beverly Hills, Ca.

 In January 2019, the song was the subject of an episode of BBC Radio 4's Soul Music, examining the song's cultural influence.

 In October 2019, the song was used behind the closing credits of Season 31, Episode 2 of the Fox TV show The Simpsons.

-In October 2019, as well as being the episode title, the song was used during several key moments during the first episode of Season 2 of Castle Rock.
+Also in October 2019, as well as being the episode title, the song was used during several key moments during the first episode of Season 2 of Castle Rock.